 National Awards and Recognition

-Our faculty, staff, programs and universities are recognized for their excellence in and out of Great Plains IDEA.
+Our faculty, staff, programs, and universities are recognized for their excellence in and out of Great Plains IDEA.

-Rochelle L. Dalla, professor in the youth development program at the University of Nebraska-Lincoln was awarded the Outstanding Professional Paper/Publication Award from the National Council on Family Relations in the families and health section.
+Rochelle L. Dalla, University of Nebraska--Lincoln, a partner in the Great Plains IDEA Youth Development program, was awarded the Outstanding Professional Paper/Publication Award from the National Council on Family Relations in the families and health section.
 This annual award recognizes outstanding professional achievement through recognition of professional, scholarly papers written by a member of the families and health section.
 Scholarly papers are considered research, professional review, theoretical development or critique, or presentation of new methodology papers.